 The parties in this matter dispensed with the need to call evidence and argued their case on the basis of the admitted statement of facts.
-In terms of the admitted statement of facts, the applicant was employed by the respondent in terms of a letter dated 18 February 2002.
-She commenced her employment on 25 February 2002.
-The applicant's employment was conditional on her undergoing and passing a full medical examination in terms of the letter dated 18 February 2002.
+In terms of the admitted statement of facts, the Applicant was employed by the Respondent in terms of a letter dated the 18th February 2002.
+She commenced her employment on the 25th of February 2002.
+The Applicant's employment was conditional on her undergoing and passing a full medical examination in terms of the letter dated 18th February, 2002.

-It is material to reproduce hereunder the contents of the letter dated 18 February 2002 in its entirety:
+It is material to reproduce hereunder the contents of the letter dated the 18th of February, 2002 in its entirety.